 Possession of Alcohol or Illegal Drugs, Including The Use of Prescription Pharmaceuticals For Other Than Their Intended Use, on the campus or in any College-owned or controlled vehicle.
 This policy applies to all campus facilities including residence halls and at all student activities and events presented on campus by a College sponsored or a non-sponsored host.
 The Vice President for Student Affairs may grant exceptions when alcohol is an intended addition to a meal (e.g., a champagne toast at a reception).
 At all such scheduled events, it is required that nonalcoholic beverages also be served.
 No mention of alcohol is to be included in any publicity or promotion of said events.
+Marijuana possessed with a medical prescription is not permitted on campus because it remains a drug prohibited by federal law.
+Students with prescriptions for medical marijuana should contact the Office of Disability Services to register and develop a reasonable accommodation plan involving responsible off-campus use.
 Students who violate the aforementioned policies regarding alcohol or illegal drugs are subject to the general principles of the College judicial process through the Student Conduct Board and/or the Dean of Students.
 Possible sanctions range from removal of attendance privileges at college events to institutional expulsion.
 In addition, members of the College community, who violate the existing laws of the State of Rhode Island pertaining to alcohol possession and consumption or the use and abuse of illegal drugs, may risk prosecution by civil authorities.